google/osdfir-infrastructure/charts/osdfir-infrastructure/README.md

 that isn't currently exposed as an environment variable, please submit a PR to the repository.
 This is the preferred method for most configuration changes, as it ensures the changes are maintained across chart upgrades.

+### Managing the OpenRelik config

+OpenRelik's configuration is managed using environment variables and the `settings.toml` configuration file.
+These environment variables are generally expected to remain consistent for proper Helm chart operation and will not change often.

+For settings not currently exposed as environment variables, the recommended approach is to submit a Pull Request (PR) to the repository.
+This practice ensures that configuration changes are preserved across chart upgrades and maintained within the project.

 ### Managing the Timesketch config